Hormuz Island: Geography

 Hormuz Island has an area of 42 km2.
-Located in the Strait of Hormuz, 8 km off the Iranian coast, the island is part of Hormozgan Province.
+Located in the Strait of Hormuz, 8 km off the Iranian coast, the island is part of Hormuz District, Bandar Abbas County, Hormozgan Province.
 It is sparsely inhabited, but some development has taken place since the late 20th century.
+The city of Hormuz is in the north of the island.

 Geology

 Reddish ochre on the island and its beaches, called Golak by natives, has been exploited for artistic and culinary purposes, and also attracts tourists.
 Degradation due to overuse of the ochre has resulted in actions by the Department of Environment to protect it.

-The satellite images catching the concentric arrangement of the rocks show that Hormuz Island appears to be a salt diapir, composed of ancient seasalt deposits which, due to lack of salt-dissolving groundwater and rains, and due to their plastic deformability, can flow and squeeze just like ice; thus, under the squeezing pressure of other sediments on top, the salt has managed to rise above the surface over many thousands of years, and during that time has been eroded into different shapes.
-The geological age of Hormuz Island is about 600 million years, and its life out of the water is about 50 thousand years.
+The satellite images catching the concentric arrangement of the rocks show that Hormuz Island appears to be a salt diapir, composed of ancient seasalt deposits which, due to lack of salt-dissolving groundwater and rains, and due to their plastic deformability, can flow and squeeze just like ice.
+Under the squeezing pressure of other sediments on top, the salt has managed to rise above the surface over many thousands of years, and has eroded into different shapes.
+The geological age of Hormuz Island is about 600 million years, and its life out of the water is about 50,000 years.

 Environment

 Iran's southern coast is known for its aridity and salty sea water.
 The island's waterways and wild birds attract many tourists.
-Hormuz has a forest of mangrove trees: Sea Forest has trees that live in the saltwater tidal area.
+Hormuz has a forest of mangrove trees: trees that live in the saltwater tidal area.
 Sometimes, most of them are submerged in the sea water, but continue to survive.
 There is a grassy area that grows without the need for fresh water.
 In a story, this mythical plant is grown from Adam's tears.

 The island has been designated an Important Bird Area (IBA) by BirdLife International because it supports Saunders's terns, great thick-knees, and sooty gulls.